eserlxl/lightXDE/README.md

 - Copies dotfiles to your home
 - Configures PAM for KWallet auto-unlock (provided by plasma-workspace, which is installed as a dependency of plasma-desktop; no separate pam-kwallet5 package is required)
 - Configures Polkit for passwordless USB/power actions
++ Plasma (lightXDE) will start automatically on TTY1 after login—no need to run 'startx'.

 ## Optional Enhancements
 - GPG agent integration for KWallet